 Class teachers are accountable for the attainment and progress of all pupils in their class and this is linked to their appraisal and targets.
-Pupil Progress meetings are undertaken each term with the class teacher, Head and a member of the SLT, to monitor the progress of pupils and ensure that the provision, support and challenge matches the needs of the More Able learners.
+Pupil Progress meetings are undertaken regularly with the class teacher, Head and SLT, to monitor the progress of pupils and ensure that the provision, support and challenge matches the needs of the More Able learners.
 They review the children on the More Able Register and make amendments/ additions as necessary.
 The class teacher liaises with parents about how they can support their child's learning and talents.